mariusforreal/ptr-records-creation-using-lambda/README.md

 This repository provides a solution to automate the creation of PTR (Pointer) records for reverse DNS lookups in private hosted zones in AWS Route 53.
 The automation uses AWS Lambda functions to create PTR records based on existing DNS entries and reverse DNS lookup results.

-Features
+✨ Features

 Automated PTR Record Creation: Automatically create PTR records for IP addresses in AWS Route 53 private hosted zones.
-Reverse DNS Lookup: Perform reverse DNS lookups on IP addresses to verify the associated domain names.
+Reverse DNS Lookup: Perform reverse DNS lookups on IP addresses to verify associated domain names.
-Integration with AWS Route 53: Leverage boto3 to interact with Route 53 and manage DNS entries.
+Integration with AWS Route 53: Use boto3 to interact with Route 53 and manage DNS entries.
-Multi-Region Support: Configure the Lambda to operate across multiple AWS regions.
+Multi-Region Support: Configure Lambda to operate across multiple AWS regions.

-Prerequisites:
+🛠 Prerequisites

 Before deploying the Lambda functions, ensure the following prerequisites are met:

 AWS Account: An active AWS account with sufficient permissions to create and manage Lambda functions, Route 53 hosted zones, and resource record sets.
-Private Hosted Zone: A Route 53 private hosted zone configured for reverse DNS (e.g., 201.10.in-addr.arpa or in-addr.arpa)., In this case, I used in-addr.arpa
+Private Hosted Zone: A Route 53 private hosted zone configured for reverse DNS (e.g., 201.10.in-addr.arpa).
-IAM Role: The Lambda function needs a role with the following permissions: route53:ListHostedZones route53:ListResourceRecordSets route53:ChangeResourceRecordSets
+IAM Role: The Lambda function requires the following permissions: route53:ListHostedZones route53:ListResourceRecordSets route53:ChangeResourceRecordSets
 Python 3.x: Ensure the Lambda runtime is configured to use Python 3.x, as the code is written in Python.

-Setup
+🚀 Setup

 1. Clone the Repository
-bash
-Copy code
 git clone https://github.com/mariusforreal/ptr-records-creation-using-lambda.git
 cd ptr-records-creation-using-lambda